NOTABLE PEOPLE OF OUACHITA COUNTY

 General Doyle Overton Hickey (1892-1961) was born in Rector, Arkansas.
 He grew up in Ageeville and attended school in Camden, graduating with the class of 1909.
 He graduated from Hendrix College in 1913 and studied law until he enlisted for WWI.
 During WWII, Hickey was Chief of Staff for General Douglas MacArthur and received the Distinguished Service Medal, the Silver Star and many other medals.
 The late Mae Coen of Camden was his aunt.
 He once taught school in the Lakeside community near Mustin Lake and had a job as a night clerk at the Ouachita Hotel.

 Dr. James Hildreth (1956 - ) is a world renowned immunologist and AIDS/HIV researcher.
 Dr. Hildreth was the first African American Rhodes Scholar from Arkansas.
 He was born in Camden and graduated from Camden High School in 1974.
-He is currently the dean of the College of Biological Sciences at University of California, Davis.
+He is currently the president and chief executive officer of Meharry Medical College in Nashville, Tennessee.

 Robert L. Hite (1920 - 2015 ) was one of the few surviving members of the famed WWII Doolittle Raiders, who were awarded the Congressional Medal of Honor for their service during the war.
 He was the co-pilot on the 16th and final aircraft to launch from the USS Hornet in what was then known as the “Tokyo Raid” and was later named the “Doolittle Raid.”
 He was captured during the mission and spent 40 months in Japanese captivity as a prisoner of war before being liberated by U.S. troops Aug.
 20, 1945.
-He moved to Camden following the war and worked in the hotel business here for many years.
+He moved to Camden following the war, where he worked in the hotel industry.

 Little Willy John (William Edward John) 1937 – 1968) was born in Camden, and lived in the Cullendale area, until 1941 when his family relocated to Michigan.
 He had numerous hit recordings in the 1950s, including All Around the World, Need Your Love So Bad, and Fever.
 His career was cut short when he was convicted of manslaughter in 1966 and sentenced to the Washington State Penitentiary, where he died in 1968.
 He was posthumously inducted into the Rock & Roll Hall of Fame in 1996.